Botanical Illustration: Exploring Adventitious Roots

 In my last blog I mentioned that being a botanical illustrator sometimes involves a fair amount of research, in this case examining different types of root.
-So natural history illustration and botany go hand in hand, and in researching roots I've realised that the more you learn, the more you find you need to learn.
+Natural history illustration and botany go hand in hand.
+In researching roots I’ve realised that the more you learn, the more you find you need to learn.
 This blog is about adventitious roots.

 Adventitious roots, roots which don’t grow from the base of a plant’s stem but can grow from other parts of the stem or from the leaves, are useful for plants both for nutrient storage and for structural support.
 They can also have specific other functions, as we shall see.

 These roots are primarily useful as they allow for vegetative propagation, new plants being able to grow from rooting nodes along the stem (as with this aquatic plant the Fringed water lily Nymphoides peltata).